hoffmangroup/segway/doc/api.rst

     .. py:attribute:: covar
         :type: InlineSection

-    Stores the covariance of emission distributions for each hidden state.
+    Stores the covariance parameters for named distributions.

-    Behaves as a dictionary where keys are names for later reference and each value should be set to the covariance value or a :py:class:`Covar` object initialized with the covariance value.
+    Behaves as a dictionary where keys are distribution names and each value should be set to the covariance value or a :py:class:`Covar` object initialized with the covariance value.
 If a Python float or list of floats is given, it is converted to a :py:class:`Covar` object using